cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/transformer/practical.md

 # Example prompts for different tasks
 tasks = {
-    "sentiment_analysis": "Analyze the sentiment of the following text.
-Respond with 'positive', 'negative', or 'neutral'.", "summarization": "Summarize the following text in 2-3 sentences.", "translation": "Translate the following text from English to Spanish.", "question_answering": "Answer the following question based on the given context."
+    "sentiment_analysis": "Analyse the sentiment of the following text.
+Respond with 'positive', 'negative', or 'neutral'.", "summarisation": "Summarise the following text in 2-3 sentences.", "translation": "Translate the following text from English to Spanish.", "question_answering": "Answer the following question based on the given context."
 }